Recently, I saw an amazing ad while I was doing research about marketing campaigns.

 To give you clear demonstrations, I created an onboarding process for a Shopify store with UserGuiding.

-The first thing I did is to:
+The first thing I did was to:

 1- Decide on the type of onboarding